-Notes To The Interim Condensed Consolidated Financial Statements (continued) 30 June 2019
+Notes To The Interim Condensed Consolidated Financial Statements (continued) 30 September 2019

-Upon completion of the Transaction, SABB and HSBC Asia Holdings B.V. will also enter into an amended shareholders' agreement in respect of their ownership in HSBC Saudi Arabia (the "Shareholders' Agreement").
-The amendments to be made to the Shareholders Agreement mainly relate to the governance and management of HSBC Saudi Arabia (including the board composition) and will reflect the change in ownership resulting from the Transaction, as a result of which SABB's joint control and governance rights over HSBC Saudi Arabia will be lost.
+Upon completion of the Transaction, SABB and HSBC Asia Holdings B.V. also entered into an amended shareholders' agreement in respect of their ownership in HSBC Saudi Arabia (the "Shareholders' Agreement").
+The amendments made to the Shareholders Agreement mainly related to the governance and management of HSBC Saudi Arabia (including the board composition) and reflected the change in ownership resulting from the Transaction, as a result of which SABB's joint control and governance rights over HSBC Saudi Arabia have been lost.

+The Transaction will be reflected in the financial records of SABB for the period in which the transaction is completed.
 SABB intends to use the proceeds from the sale to support its activities generally.

-During the year, SABB acquired a 20% ownership stake in an associate, Wataniya, as a result of the Bank's merger with AAB.
+During the period, SABB acquired a 20% ownership stake in an associate, Wataniya, as a result of the Bank's merger with AAB.
 The primary activity of Wataniya is to offer insurance products as an extension to the Bank's existing retail banking offering.

-10. Other assets
+10. Goodwill and other intangibles assets